SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/00-Let-vs-Var.md

 Note that the function is also defined with **curly braces** and is a block, but this is a special class.

-From the programming basics course we know that we **can embed** `if-else` construction as well as loops.
+From the programming basics course we know that we can embed an `if-else` construction, as well as loops.

-So we put one block of code in another block of code.
+So we put one block of code into another block of code.

 # Object Scoup